 While we were writing about major chatbot failures and top chatbots, we started noticing and documenting the areas where chatbots add value to businesses.
 Now we are ready to explain how businesses in different industries can use chatbots.
-For example, in the featured image above you can see how they add value in the healthcare industry.
-We will continue with examples from other industries and business functions.
+For example, on the chatbot use cases diagram above you can see how they add value in the healthcare industry.
+We will continue with enterprise use cases and examples from other industries and business functions.

-And even though we mention numerous application areas, do not imagine this as a company having 20 chatbots.
+And even though we mention numerous business application areas from sales chatbot examples to HR recruitment bots, do not imagine this as a company having 20 chatbots.
 Consider 2 chatbots for your company, one that is serving all requests from customers and partners and another serving all your employee’s requests.
 So if an employee needs to create an IT request or if she needs to put in her timesheet, she will use the same system and the same interface.

 Chatbot solutions for any industry that serves specific business functions